 In his 14 years as the head coach, Shively has coached 73 Bears to 442 All-America finishes, including a record 53 in 2006.
 He has had at least one men's and one women's All-American in each of his 14 seasons at Washington University.
 Three men (Kevin Leckey, Michael Slavik, Eric Triebe) and four women (Kelly Kono, Jessie Lodewyk, Meredith Nordbrock, Jenny Scott) have earned All-America honors all four seasons of their careers under Shively's guidance.
 In addition, all but three of Washington University's swimming & diving school records have been set during Shively's tenure on the Danforth Campus.

 This past season, the Bears had one of their most outstanding years in school history under Shively's guidance.
 Washington U. had 18 individuals qualify for the 2014 NCAA Division III Swimming & Diving Championships.
 Freshman Michael Lagieski set the NCAA Division III record in the men's 100 breaststroke (54.10) on his way to becoming the fifth individual national champion in Washington University history.
-Overall, the Bears had 16 individuals combine to bring home 44 All-America honors as the WUSTL women placed sixth overall, the second-highest finish in program history, and the men finished 13th.
+Overall, the Bears had 16 individuals combine to bring home 44 All-America honors as the WUSTL women placed eighth overall, and the men finished 13th.
 Washington U. also excelled academically during the season, with both teams earning CSCAA Scholar All-America Team honors, and 12 individuals being recognized as CSCAA Scholar All-Americans.